Written by: Anthony O’Neill, Licensed Pest Management Professional

 Wring the cloth in the bucket and wipe along checking the area after as heat brings the bed bugs out.
 Immerse the cloth in hot water after every wipe and repeat.

-The rest of the floor needs to be thoroughly vacuumed and will need frequent vacuuming to dislodge and remove the remaining bed bugs and eggs.
+The rest of the floor and other items of furniture now need to be thoroughly vacuumed and will need to be done frequently to dislodge and remove the remaining bed bugs and eggs.

-Use the crevice tool to scrape along harborage and infested areas including seams on other furniture items in the room, behind baseboards, heating vents, beneath tack strips, and where the carpet meets the wall as well as any cracks and crevices.
+Again, use the crevice tool to scrape along any areas they might be hiding and infesting including seams on other furniture items in the room, behind baseboards, heating vents, beneath tack strips, and where the carpet meets the wall as well as any cracks and crevices.

 Ideally, a separate vacuum should be specifically used for bed bug removal, so if you have an old one that you can use, it will help reduce the risk of spreading bed bugs to other areas.

 The vacuum should have a HEPA filter system to prevent the dispersal of allergens from becoming airborne.

 Carefully clean the vacuum after use.
 The vacuum bag must be sealed with tape, placed into a plastic bag, and completely sealed and put out for the garbage.
 Buy any new filters, or wash if possible, with hot soapy water and dry completely before reinserting.

 Seal the end of the nozzle and attachments with tape to stop any bed bugs trapped inside from crawling out.

 For bagless vacuums, empty the contents into a plastic bag, completely seal, and put out for garbage collection.
 Take out the removable canister and wash in hot soapy water removing any bed bugs left in there.